CaedenPH/CaedenPH/README.md

 # Hello there! 👋

 My name is Caeden and I'm a developer.
-I live in the UK, but I was born in the USA, and you can find me on discord [here](https://discord.gg/35QWkrf8Xj).
+I live in the UK, but I was born in the USA.
 My discord tag is `Caeden#7205`

 <details style="cursor: pointer;" open>